Juice's Illustrated Point of View on Innovation - Innovation In A Box

-Start your Innovation in a Box journey with this graphically rich introduction to innovation, the i5 process and the practical tools that help you and your organization enable innovation.
-Take some time to flip through this comic book and let your ideas start flowing!
+Start your journey with fueling every day innovation with this graphically rich introduction to innovation, the i5 process and the practical tools that will help you and your team deliver breakthrough ideas.

-True innovation changes lives and fortunes.
+True innovation changes lives and fortunes

 We live in a world characterized by complexity and change.
 Change can be political, economic, environmental.
 It can be social, measured in individual behaviors, or broad demographic trends.
 Change is also driven by science and technology, evidenced in the flood of discoveries in physics, computing in the life sciences that are constantly transforming our lives.
 And we're compelled to respond, but are we really responding with innovation?